 - June 11 (targeting constituents of Joint Ways & Means Committee members)

-I’ve been careful to ensure the suggested tweets and Facebook posts mention PFT and key hashtags.
-PFT is doing its part as part of a coalition of groups in Oregon to make climate history; my work has elevated its role with PFT’s constituents, partner groups, and legislators by delivering quantifiable results for the first time (if modest, based on the size of PFT’s list).
+I was careful to ensure the suggested tweets and Facebook posts mention PFT and key hashtags.
+PFT was working as part of a coalition of groups in Oregon to make climate history; my work elevated its role with PFT’s constituents, partner groups, and legislators by delivering quantifiable results for the first time (if modest, based on the size of PFT’s list).

-Though the bill was held up at the end of the regular session, it was very close to passage and it’s clear that we are closer to meaningful climate action in Oregon than ever before.
+Though the bill was held up at the end of the regular session, it was very close to passage and it’s clear that this work helped move Oregon closer to enacting meaningful climate action.
+In 2020, Oregon Governor Kate Brown signed an executive order that included some of the goals in HB 2020 and subsequent climate legislation.